Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 Preferred Type of Water

 Not everyone has a tea kettle or, if they do, want to use it every time they make tea.
-If this is the case, perhaps experimenting with various times will enhance the flavors.
+If this is the case, perhaps experimenting with various times will enhance the flavors when using a microwave oven.

-- Use the same mug, brand of teabags or amount of loose tea, and type and amount of water.
+- Use the same mug, brand of teabags or loose tea, and type and amount of water.

 - Microwave the water for different lengths of time – 90 seconds, 110 seconds, etc.